Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-Some people with schizophrenia do not realise they have a problem or avoid health professionals if they have paranoid thoughts.
-It’s important to get professional help to manage schizophrenia.
 If you or someone you know seems to be experiencing signs of schizophrenia, see your doctor as soon as possible.

 See a doctor if you or someone you know:

-• gets very preoccupied with something
+• becomes very preoccupied (overly focussed) with something specific

 • seems muddled, irrational or is hard to understand